-example, from remote sensing) providing globally consistent information make a global assessment like the MA more rigorous, there are still many challenges that must be dealt with in using these data at global or local scales.
+The information base exists in any country to undertake an assessment within the framework of the MA.
+That said, although new data sets (for example, from remote sensing) providing globally consistent information make a global assessment like the MA more rigorous, there are still many challenges that must be dealt with in using these data at global or local scales.
 Among these challenges are biases in the geographic and temporal coverage of the data and in the types of data collected.
 Data availability for industrial countries is greater than that for developing ones, and data for certain resources such as crop production are more readily available than data for fisheries, fuelwood, or biodiversity.
-The MA makes extensive use of both biophysical and socioeconomic indicators, which combine data into policy-relevant measures that provide the basis for assessment and decision-making.
+The MA makes extensive use of both biophysical and socioeconomic indicators, which combine data into policyrelevant measures that provide the basis for assessment and decision-making.

 Models can be used to illuminate interactions among systems and drivers, as well as to make up for data deficiencies-for instance, by providing estimates where observations are lacking.
-The MA will make use of environmental system models that can be used, for example, to measure the consequences of land cover change for river flow or the consequences of climate change for the distribution of species.
-It will also use human system models that can examine, for instance, the impact of changes in ecosystems on production, consumption, and investment decisions by households or that allow the economy-wide impacts of a change in production in a particular sector like agriculture to be evaluated.
+The MA makes use of environmental system models that can be used, for example, to measure the consequences of land cover change for river flow or the consequences of climate change for the distribution of species.
+It also uses human system models that can examine, for instance, the impact of changes in ecosystems on production, consumption, and investment decisions by households or that allow the economy-wide impacts of a change in production in a particular sector like agriculture to be evaluated.
 Finally, integrated models, combining both the environmental and human systems linkages, can increasingly be used at both global and sub-global scales.

-The MA aims to incorporate both formal scientific information and traditional or local knowledge.
+The MA incorporates both formal scientific information and traditional or local knowledge.
 Traditional societies have nurtured and refined systems of knowledge of direct value to those societies but also of considerable value to assessments undertaken at regional and global scales.
 This information often is unknown to science and can be an expression of other relationships between society and nature in general and of sustainable ways of managing natural resources in particular.
 To be credible and useful to decision-makers, all sources of information, whether scientific, traditional, or practitioner knowledge, must be critically assessed and validated as part of the assessment process through procedures relevant to the form of knowledge.